 Gonzales is the seventh SFI Miller Scholar, following the author Neal Stephenson; the actor-author-playwright Sam Shepard; Seth Lloyd, a quantum physicist; and the philosopher of science Daniel Dennett, among others.
-Gonzales is a professional explorer, rooted in what he calls a compulsion to write.
-By age eight, he was composing embryonic short stories.
-By the time he started college (for the third time, he never finished), he began publishing his poetry and short stories in various literary magazines.

 After reading in neuroscience for several years, he wrote the best-selling book Deep Survival: Who Lives, Who Dies, and Why and its sequel Surviving Survival: The Art and Science of Resilience, which attempt to answer related questions about how people make bad decisions and what leads some of them to survive and some to perish.

 His most recent non-fiction book is Flight 232: A Story of Disaster and Survival, a detailed reconstruction of the crash of a fully-loaded DC-10.
 It was adapted for the stage by The House Theater of Chicago and played to sold-out houses and rave reviews in both 2016 and 2017.
 It is now being mounted in Miami.

 He has appeared as a speaker before groups ranging from Exxon-Mobil to the Lawrence Livermore National Laboratory, and from the Wilderness Medical Society to the Sloan School of Management at the Massachusetts Institute of Technology.
 His most recent novel is Lucy (Alfred A. Knopf).
 His essays are collected in the book House of Pain (University of Arkansas Press).
 In the past he has served on the adjunct faculty at Northwestern University in the Medill School of Journalism, where taught writing.